-- In the NetBackup Administration Console, click Media and Device Management > Devices. - 2.
-Select Actions > Global Device Database > Add Device Host.
+- 1. In the NetBackup Administration Console, click Media and Device Management > Devices. - 2.
+Select Actions > Global Device Database > Add Device Host. - 3.
+Enter a device host name or click Browse to find a host.

 ▼ To remove a device host from the database